 See Him hanging on the tree the Son of God for all to see and leave your sin behind you; don’t stop seeking He will find you.
 Came from heaven down to earth to bleed and die his mission from birth and in this truth you are well versed—yet you remain lost among the cursed, trading all of heavens worth to play in your filth—why will you die?
 Someday you’ll travel silent in a hearse, cry now for mercy, you need rebirth.

 Christ did away with the first to establish the second.
 A better covenant, better blood, offering and perfection.
 A single offering to take away sins, sacrificing Himself and bearing wrath for women and men—resulting in His ability to put away forever that which used to be your pleasure.
-And take your old heart of lust and do what would have been unjust, except for His perfect Son was crushed by wrath impossible to match.
+To remove and replace your old heart of lust, which would have been unjust, except for His perfect Son was crushed by wrath impossible to match.
 The fury of divine justice coming down on the Head of perfect love—standing in the place of countless sinners whom God will transform into repenters.

 Could the law do this?
 No. Never.
 God has not desired sacrifices and offerings, burnt offerings and sin offerings offered according to the law, these He didn’t want at all.
 Sin must be put away, a mere yearly covering will in the end betray—leaving the sin, its guilt and pain, on display—reminding you iniquity remains.
 But Christ came to do the Father’s will, to rescue sinners His blood to spill, removing both the guilt and the stain.
 He takes away the heartfelt shame; worthy is the Lamb that was slain.